Introduction to DevOps Automation

 Given below are the advantages of using automation in DevOps:

-- Quality Product: As a product starts with its development phase it is made sure that continuous planning and continuous integration gets started.
-That is where the improvisation gets started.
+- Quality Product: As a product starts its development phase, one makes sure to start continuous planning and continuous integration, which is where the improvisation begins.

-- Customer Satisfaction: When an end customer gets a product with minimum bugs and defects, end customers’ faith and believe in your product will increase.
+- Customer Satisfaction: When an end customer gets a product with minimum bugs and defects, end customers’ faith and belief in your product will increase.

-- Less time to Market: Automation makes the product release cycle less cumbersome as it involves fast deployments and continuous improvements.
+- Less Time to Market: Automation makes the product release cycle less cumbersome, involving fast deployments and continuous improvements.

-- Bridging the Gaps Between Teams: A DevOps engineer has the capability of maintaining and bridging the gap by bringing all the teams in sync and coordinating all by making them into unison which is the next innovation.
+- Bridging the Gaps Between Teams: A DevOps engineer can maintain and bridge the gap by bringing all the teams in sync and coordinating all by making them into unison, which is the next innovation.

-- Shortened and Automated Workflows: Continuous deployment and development chain gets automated which makes the entire flow fast and improvised.
+- Shortened and Automated Workflows: Automating the continuous deployment and development chain, making the entire flow fast and improvised.

-- Security and Less Risk Involvement: As the entire SDLC for product development involves and undergoes continuous loopback or continuous integration and continuous development as feeds it ultimately leads to upliftment of the product without hampering the security issues.
+- Security and Less Risk Involvement: The entire SDLC for product development involves and undergoes serial loopback or continuous integration and continuous growth as feeds it ultimately leads to the upliftment of the product without hampering the security issues.

-- Continuous Integration and Continuous Delivery: Tools like SonarQube a static code analysis tool helps in suggesting and providing continuous code analysis with the system without switching between systems and making drastic changes delivery factors does not get hampered.
+- Continuous Integration and Continuous Delivery: Tools like SonarQube, a static code analysis tool, help in suggesting and providing ongoing code analysis with the system without switching between systems and making drastic changes.
+Delivery factors do not get hampered.

 - Business Improvement: Business units across an organization can focus on improvising and other innovative projects instead of keeping an eye on project management.